Family Law

 Legal Custody and Physical Custody

-Pennsylvania law distinguishes between legal custody and physical custody, and the difference matters.
+Pennsylvania law distinguishes between legal custody and physical custody.
 Legal custody is the right to make major decisions about a child’s education, medical care, and religious upbringing.
 Physical custody determines where the child lives and how parenting time is divided.
 Courts often favor shared legal custody even where the physical schedule is not evenly divided.
+For how equal time arrangements work in practice, see our page on 50/50 custody in Pennsylvania.

 Physical custody may be shared, primary with one parent and partial with the other, or in limited cases sole with one parent.
-Many arrangements involve shared legal custody with one primary physical custodian and a structured partial custody schedule for the other parent.
 When the obligor parent has 40 percent or more of annual overnights, Pennsylvania support rules recognize that as financially significant.
 That is why custody and support must be analyzed together.
-The parenting schedule is also a financial document.
+For how different schedule types work in practice, see our page on child custody schedules in Pennsylvania.

 Pennsylvania’s Best Interest of the Child Standard